pluv-io/pluv/packages/io/README.md

 ## Intro

-Pluv.IO allows you to build real-time collaborate features with a fully end-to-end type-safe api.
+Pluv.IO allows you to build real-time collaborative features with a fully end-to-end type-safe api.

 ### Why?